-For example, at a typical Hilton, Hyatt, or Marriott, the robes in the closets (if any) are fluffy and white.
-At a Monaco, they’re leopard or giraffe print or zebra striped.
+For example, at a typical Hilton, Hyatt, or Marriott, the robes hanging in the closets (if any) are plain white.
+At a Monaco, they’re leopard print or zebra striped.
 Simply donning a robe makes you smile.
 And I’m not really a “robe” guy.

-My favorite part, however, is – if you’re lonely, they’ll bring you a pet goldfish in a nice big bowl.
+My favorite part, however, is – if you ask they’ll bring you a pet goldfish in a nice big bowl to keep you company.
 Frankly, I travel regularly and don’t get all that lonely.
 But I always request a goldfish anyway.
-When the bellman brought it to my room, he set it down — along with a tiny table-card informing me that the fish’s name was Jason, a sweet touch.
+When the bellman brought it to my room, he set it down along with a tiny table-card informing me that the fish’s name was Jason, a sweet touch.

 You can’t stay at a Monaco Hotel and be crabby.

 The little quirks put you in a good mood and on your best behavior.
-The staff is well trained and highly professional.
-The accommodations are appropriate for a business traveler, but the innovative touches make it more warm and personal – a pleasant change.
+The staff is beautifully trained.
+The accommodations are appropriate for a business traveler, but the innovative touches make it more warm and personal.
 When I spoke to the law firm, we discussed culture and differentiation.

 “All law firms look alike,” the managing partner declared.

-It’s up to the firm to decide who they want to be, and how they want their people to behave.
-What they value and how to execute on it.
-But we have to decide very specifically, and tell them just as clearly.
-Then we must model that behavior.
+It’s up to the firm to decide who they want to be, and how they want their people to behave–precisely what they value and how to execute on it.
+Then the partners must model that behavior without exception.

-As it turns out, he also enjoys staying at Monaco Hotels.
-I asked him, “What would you do differently if you decided you wanted to become the ‘Monaco Hotel’ of law firms?”
+As it turns out, the managing partner also enjoyed staying at Monaco Hotels.
+I asked him, “What would you do differently if you decided that you wanted to become the ‘Monaco Hotel’ of law firms?”
 If you wanted to infuse more style and personality into your environment?

 You can be different.

 It’s simply a matter of choice and leadership.